Date of Award:

 Subsequently, a variable study was conducted by creating new models based on the original bridge for changes in span length, deck thickness, edge distance, skew (angle of distortion of the bridge), and fixity to see how each variable would affect the bridge.
 Distribution factors were then calculated for each case and compared with the distribution factors obtained from the AASHTO LRFD Specifications for each case.
 The results showed that the variables with the largest influence on the bridge were the change in fixity and the change in skew.
 Both parameters provided ranges between 10% non- conservative and 56% conservative.
 The parameter with the least amount of influence was the deck thickness providing a range between 4% non-conservative and 19% non- conservative.
 Depending on which variable was increased, both increases and decreases in conservatism were exhibited in the study.

-Fausett, Robert W., "Live-Load Test and Finite-Model Analysis of an Integral Abutment Concrete Girder Bridge" (2013).
+Fausett, Robert W., "Live-Load Test and Finite-Element Model Analysis of an Integral Abutment Concrete Girder Bridge" (2013).
 All Graduate Theses and Dissertations.
 2018.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .